pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 1. The setup script is the new-style mock setup script or a MOF file.
 The old style setup script cannot be cached.
 2. The connection definition is saved (:ref:`connection save command`)
-3. The connection is save in the default connection file (i.e the :ref:`--connections-file general option` is not used).
+3. The connection is saved in the default connection file (i.e the :ref:`--connections-file general option` is not used).
 4. The MOF compiles correctly and the setup script does not pass an exception back to the caller.